tensorspace-team/tensorspace/docs/preprocess/Keras/README.md

 save_model(enc_model, "/PATH_TO_NEW_MODEL/enc_model.h5")
 ````

-### <div id="convertModel">4 Convert to TensorFlow.js model</div>
+### <div id="convertModel">4 Convert to TensorSpace compatible model</div>
-The last step is to convert the Keras model which contains multiple intermediate outputs to a TensorFlow.js compatible model by [tfjs-converter](https://github.com/tensorflow/tfjs-converter)
+The last step is to convert the Keras model which contains multiple intermediate outputs to a TensorSpace compatible model by [tfjs-converter](https://github.com/tensorflow/tfjs-converter)

 The tfjs-converter can be used like:
 ````shell